5jt/dyalog-cookbook/manuscript/11_makeme.md

 A> ### The current directory
 A>
-A> For APLers, the current directory (sometimes called "working directory") is a strange animal.
+A> For APLers, the current directory (sometimes called "working directory") is, when running under Windows, a strange animal.
 In general, the current directory is where "the application" lives.
 That means that if you start an application `C:\Program Files\Foo\Foo.exe` then for the application "Foo" the current directory will be `C:\Program Files\Foo`.
 A>
 A> That's fine except that for APLers "the application" is _not_ the DYALOG.EXE, it's the workspace, whether it was loaded from disk or assembled by a DYAPP.
 When you double-click `MyApp.dyapp` then the interpreter changes the current directory for you: it's where the DYAPP lives, and that's fine from an APL application programmer's point of view.
 A>
 A> The same holds true when you double-click a workspace but it is _not_ true when you _load_ a workspace: the current directory remains what it was before, and that's where the Dyalog EXE lives.
-Therefore it's probably not a bad idea to change the current directory yourself at the earliest possible stage after loading a workspace: call `#.FilesAndDirs.PolishCurrentDir` and your are done, no matter what the circumstances are.
+Therefore it's probably not a bad idea to change the current directory yourself _at the earliest possible stage_ after loading a workspace: call `#.FilesAndDirs.PolishCurrentDir` and your are done, no matter what the circumstances are.
 One of the authors is doing this for roughly 20 years now, and it has solved several problems without introducing new ones.

 Now we need to establish the `Make.dyapp` file: